CenterForOpenScience/experimenter/docs/source/experiments.md

 - *profileId*: This unique identifier of the participant.
 Presently this field follows the form:
-  `<account.id>.<profile.id>`, where `<account.id>` is the unique identifier of the associated account (more information on account and profile data strucutres here: TODO), and `<profile.id>` is the unique identifier of the profile active during this particular session.
+  `<account.id>.<profile.id>`, where `<account.id>` is the unique identifier of the associated account (more information on account and profile data structures here: TODO), and `<profile.id>` is the unique identifier of the profile active during this particular session.
 - *experimentId*: The unique identifier of the study the subject participated in.
 - *experimentVersion*: The unique identifier of the version of the study the subject participated in.
 TODO: more on JamDB, versioning